saikrishnags05/Data-to-Decisions/Worst_Plots_Contest/Worst-PlotsContest.md

 *   The plot is so clumsy and and there are so many `NA` values in both X and Y axises.

-* In this plot there are some issues in scaling which might not increate the intrest of viewers.
+* In this plot there are some issues in scaling which might not increase the intrest of viewers.

 ###Worst Plot 2